Kaushal28/SDE-Interview-Resources/ACID Properties.md

   - Read balance from Account A
   - Update A's balance
   - Update B's balance
 - If transactions were not atomic, they can fail at any of the steps, which leads database into inconsistent state.
 Atomicity ensures that either all 3 steps execute successfully or none of them.
 This prevents inconsistent state in database (for example amount debited from A but not creditede in B's account).
-Transaction failers are easier to handle (e.g. by retrying) than inconsistencies.
+Transaction failuers are easier to handle (e.g. by retrying) than inconsistencies.

 ## Consistency